Published by Jeremy. Last Updated on December 14, 2022.

 One of the things we love about Strange Roots' beer is that they are sour.
 But they're not the typical kind of sour that you'd find at other breweries.
 These are often soured through wild fermentation, where the yeast that is used (or sometimes picked up from the air) causes the brew to turn into the tart product we know and love.

-Strange Roots Experimental Ales has two locations.
-One at 501 E Ohio Street in Millvale (just off the Route 28 exit) and one at 4399 Gibsonia Road in Gibsonia.
+Strange Roots Experimental Ales has three locations.
+One at 501 E Ohio Street in Millvale (just off the Route 28 exit), one at 4399 Gibsonia Road in Gibsonia, and one at 977 5th Ave in New Kensington.
+Please note that each of the three locations has a different food concept and Pittsburgh Sandwich Society is only found at the Millvale location.